jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 ```

-> Attention!, if a service is cross microservice, like Kafka, then we need to add under `environments/....-dev/` folder
+> Attention! if a service is used between multiple applications, ( for exmaple Kafka),
+then we need to add under the `environments/....-dev/` folder
-a `services` folder to put those services.
+a `services` folder to declare such services.
+To see an example of this approach go to [this repo](https://github.com/ibm-cloud-architecture/store-mq-gitops/tree/main/environments/smq-dev/apps/services).

-### secrets
+### Secrets

-At the same level as the gitops folder created by `kam`, there is a `secrets` folder
+At the same level as the GitOps folder created by `kam`, there is a `secrets` folder
 to be used to manage secrets without getting them into git.

-The approach is to us [Bitmani Sealed Secret](https://engineering.bitnami.com/articles/sealed-secrets.html) operators:
+The approach is to ues [Bitmani Sealed Secret](https://engineering.bitnami.com/articles/sealed-secrets.html) operators:

 *Sealed Secrets are a "one-way" encrypted Secret that can be created by anyone, but can only be decrypted by the controller running in the target cluster.*